JohnCoene/packer/docs/guide/getting-started.md

 ## Bundle

 You can then run `packer::bundle` to bundle the files in `srcjs`, the webpack config file includes the correct entry points and output directory.
-The entry points and output directories will depend on the scaffold, shiny extensions' entry points are placed in the `srcjs/exts` directory and output in `inst/packer` upon bundle.
+The entry points and output directories will depend on the scaffold, shiny extensions' entry points are placed in the `srcjs/exts` directory and output in `inst/packer` upon bundle, unless this was run from a golem application, in which case the output is automatically changed to golem's standard.

 ```r
 packer::bundle()